-Two USFK service members tested positive for COVID-19 after arriving in South Korea on Oct.
-2 and 12.
+Two newly assigned USFK service members tested positive for COVID-19 upon their arrival to South Korea from the United States on a U.S. government chartered flight.

-Despite the recent confirmed cases, USFK remains at a high level of readiness with less than 1% of its active duty service members currently confirmed positive with COVID-19.
+Despite the confirmed cases, USFK remains at a high level of readiness with only two active duty service members who are currently confirmed positive for COVID-19 as all other USFK-affiliated persons have recovered from COVID-19.

 USFK continues to maintain a robust combined defense posture to protect the Republic of Korea against any threat or adversary while maintaining prudent preventive measures to protect the force.